Technology

 Likely near-term: expanded multi-agent orchestration, visual prompt engineering, real-time multiplayer collaboration, export-to-code (React/Vue).
 Integration with LangGraph, CopilotKit, CrewAI probable.

-No disclosed founders or funding.
-Very early stage, likely technical co-founders building in stealth.
+Very early stage.
 Timing aligns with explosion of AI agent frameworks seeking better front-end tooling.
+Unique niche at intersection of visual design tooling and AI agent orchestration.

 It's like drawing a flowchart that actually runs — you drag boxes for each thing the AI agent should do, connect them, and the whole workflow comes alive.